 What are H.A.L.O.’s adoption fees and what do they cover?

-There is a one-time, NON-REFUNDABLE application fee of $25 for ANY adoption application.
-Our adoption fees range from $125-$275 for dogs and $60-$75 for cats.
+Our adoption fees range from $150-$300 for dogs and $85-$100 for cats.
 Adoption fees for other types of animals vary.
 Our adoption fees help cover our cost for spaying/neutering, all vaccinations, heartworm testing, fecal testing, microchipping, full blood panels, urinalysis, and dental if needed.
 Our adoption fees alone do not cover basic veterinary costs incurred.

 What is the adoption process at H.A.L.O.?

 We try to make the adoption process as smooth as possible.
-Once you determine which pet you would like to adopt, there is an application with a $25 hold fee.
+Once you determine which pet you would like to adopt, fill out the online application and then give us a call if you would like to place the pet on hold.
 If you rent we do need to verify the pet is ok with your landlord.
 If you have other pets, we will call your vet to ensure they are cared for.
 If you are adopting a dog and have another dog, we will set a meet and greet at the shelter with H.A.L.O. trainer/handlers to ensure they are a good fit.
 If you are a first time pet owner or we feel you would benefit from further instruction on bringing your new rescue pet home, we will set a home visit that is convenient with your schedule.

 How long will it take before I bring my adopted pet home?